brittanyrw/emojiscreen/README.md

 }
 ```

-8. If you would like to see your addition in the browser, open the `index.html` file in the `emojiscreen` folder in a web browser.
-Note: the EmojiCards are added in a random order so it may take you a few seconds to find what you added.
+8. If you would like to see what your addition will look like, open the `index.html` file in the `emojiscreen` folder in a web browser.
+The EmojiCards are added in a random order so it may take you a few seconds to find what you added.
 If you do not see any cards in the browser, this could mean that you have a typo in your `data.js` file.
+If that is the case, double check what you have added for missing commas and quotation marks.
-9. Make sure to save your files after you have made changes.
-Once you are done, go to the terminal and type `git status`. you should see `data.js` as modified.
+9. Once you are done, go to the terminal and type `git status`. you should see `data.js` as modified.
 10. Run `git add -A` to add your changes.
 11. Add a commit message.
 Run the following command and replace with your movie or show name: `git commit -m "Added Harry Potter the movie"`.
 12. If you have never used git on your computer before, you will see a message asking for you to set your email and username.
 If you do not see that message (meaning you have run Git before on your machine), continue to the next step.
 Run the following commands, replacing "you@example.com" with your Github email and "Your name" with your github username: